 Learning analytics is also an excellent reason for your organisation to finally make that ‘big switch’ to online training programs.
 The more tech-aligned your learning program is, the more learning data there is to gather and make informed decisions with.
 And the more opportunities to make a meaningful difference in organisational performance!
-To know more about how to boost performance with the aid of learning analytics, Read: Learning Analytics: How can you use it to improve performance?
+To know more about how to boost performance with the aid of learning analytics.

 What Effective Learning Analytics Looks Like

 So to recap: online learning programs are a storehouse of information – heaps upon heaps of information about learning behaviour and learning experiences.
 The job of learning analytics is to be a brilliant tool that cuts through the noise and turns this heap of information into useful insights.
 Sounds great!

 Only catch?
 As learning analytics rises in popularity, a variety of online learning platforms and products boast of it as a feature.
 But not all of them offer insights of any real value.

 Here’s what we mean.
 The Learning and Development department of an organisation is called upon to showcase the value and prove the efficacy of its various online training programs.
 It helps that the learning programs are being run online, because that means a variety of useful learning data can automatically be collected.

 But then it comes to gleaning insights from the online training program.
 And all that the online learning platform has to offer them, in the name of learning analytics, are participation numbers and course completion rates.